alphapilgrim/alphapilgrim.github.io/project4/README.md

 ##frontend-nanodegree-mobile-portfolio
 ---------------------------------------
 ---------------------------------------
-Please begin by knowing that I tried many variations of builds to see what yeilded the best performace on the entire project.
+I'd like to begin with noting that I tried many variations of builds to see what yeilded the best performace on the entire project.
 I began with learning a bit about gzip and compressing my own files(which didnt end up going